Amalcxc/Project-2-Building-with-Responsive-Design/README.md

-# Project Name
+# Project 2 Microverse

-> Project 1: Positioning and floating elements
+> Project 2: Building with responsive design.
   This is a clone of the New York Times.
 In this project i used flexbox, float and grid for positioning elements.

 ![screenshot](./images/app.screenshot.png)